Inco: Downturn

 During the first half of the 1980s Inco bled a lot of red ink, "which caused the elimination during the five years from 1980 of more than 12,000 jobs worldwide, or 35 percent of its work force, including more than 6,000 jobs in Canada."
 It then produced one-third of the world's nickel.
 Charles F. Baird was the chairman and CEO.
+The downturn caused a new business model to emerge from the periodic contract negotiations between Ontario division management and the United Steelworkers of Canada: the "nickel bonus" was negotiated in return for surrendering annual wage increases.
+As a union-friendly publication writes: "Under its terms, when nickel prices are high, miners share in the increased profits.
+During down years in the notoriously cyclical minerals market, no bonuses are earned."

 By 1985 Inco (Alloy Products) division included: Doncasters Blaenavon Ltd Special Alloy Products Division, Doncasters Monk Bridge Ltd, Doncasters Sheffield Ltd, Doncasters Moorside Ltd, Beaufort Engineering Ltd, Whittingham and Porter Ltd, I.A.P.L.
 Technology Centre and Inco Selective Surfaces Ltd.

 The SO2 abatement project (SOAP) instigated a $600 million clean-sheet recomposition of the smelter plant that allowed INCO to capture 90% of their emissions, and commercialize sulfuric acid.

+In the 1993 cyclical downturn in the mining industry, INCO's Sudbury management decided that instead of culling office employees with a pink slip, the workforce including a large number of women would be offered a job in production as a miner.
+Until this time the mines were a wholly male dominated workplace.
+The first crop of transitioned miners numbered 16 of 86 offers, and included five women.